 To be sure, economic freedom is about much more than a business environment in which entrepreneurship and prosperity can flourish.
-With its far-reaching impacts on various aspects of human development, economic freedom empowers people, unleashes powerful forces of choice and opportunity, nourishes other liberties, and improves the overall quality of life.
+With its far-reaching impacts on various aspects of human development, economic freedom empowers people, unleashes powerful forces of choice and opportunity, gives nourishment to other liberties, and improves the overall quality of life.

 No alternative systems-and many have been tried-come close to the record of free-market capitalism in promoting growth and enhancing the human condition.
-The undeniable link between economic freedom and prosperity is a striking demonstration of what people can do when they are left to pursue their own interests within the rule of law.
+The undeniable link between economic freedom and prosperity is a striking demonstration of what people can do when they have the opportunity to pursue their own interests within the rule of law.

-To get ahead based on sheer merit and hard work, citizens of any country need a system that maintains nondiscriminatory markets, allocates resources impartially, and rewards individual effort and success.
-That is the recipe for economic freedom-and for the opportunity to build lasting prosperity and real human progress.
+To get ahead based on sheer merit and hard work, citizens of any country need a system that maintains non-discriminatory markets, allocates resources impartially, and rewards individual effort and success.
+That is the proven recipe for economic freedom and real human progress.